adwhit/diesel-derive-enum/README.md

   but does ensure data integrity.
 Note that if you somehow retreive some other invalid text as an enum, `diesel` will error at the point of deserialization.

-### Renaming
+### Type Names

 Diesel maintains a set of internal types which correspond one-to-one to the types available in various relational databases.
-Each internal type in turn maps to some kind of Rust native type. e.g. `diesel::types::Integer` maps to `i32`.
-So, when we create a new type in Postgres with `CREATE TYPE ...`, we must also create a corresponding type in Diesel, and then create a mapping to some native Rust type (our enum).
-Hence there are three types we need to be aware of.
+Each internal type in turn maps to some kind of Rust native type. e.g. Postgres `INTEGER` maps to `diesel::types::Integer` maps to `i32`.
+Therefore when we create a new enum in Postgres with `CREATE TYPE ...`, we must also create a corresponding type in Diesel, then map it to some native Rust type (our enum).
+That is the purpose of this crate.

-By default, the Postgres and Diesel internal types are inferred from the name of the Rust enum.
+If you are getting compilation errors, it could be that these three types names are not 'in sync'.
-Specifically, we assume `MyEnum` corresponds to `my_enum` in Postgres and `MyEnumMapping` in Diesel.
+By default, the database and Diesel internal types are inferred from the name of the Rust enum.
-(The Diesel type is created by the plugin, the Postgres type must be created in SQL).
+Specifically, we assume `MyEnum` corresponds to `my_enum` in your database schema and `MyEnumMapping` in Diesel.

 These defaults can be overridden with the attributes `#[PgType = "..."]` and `#[DieselType = "..."]`.
 (The `PgType` annotation has no effect on `MySQL` or `sqlite`).